 How Our Senses Keep Us Alive

 We are all familiar with the basic 5 senses: Seeing, Touching, Hearing, Tasting and Smelling.
-The input we get to those senses is, at a basic level, our safety net for survival.
+These are called the ‘exteroceptive’ senses because they carry information about the external world.
+The input we get with those senses is, at a basic level, our safety net for survival.
 It is our body’s first alert system that seeks to protect ourselves by sensing danger around us.
 Seeing a dangerous animal, feeling the prick of a cactus, tasting food that has gone bad, hearing a car approaching behind us, smelling smoke, all trigger our body to release stress hormones called Cortisol.

 These hormones help our body deal more effectively to react to the stressor by triggering our ‘Fight or Flight’ response.
 They trigger our body to move blood from our brain and central organs to our extremities so we can run faster, or fight back harder.

 In this mode, when the body is providing less blood, and therefore oxygen, to our brains.
 We are no longer thinking as clearly as before the stressor occurred.
 Solving a math problem or creating the next new ‘Million Dollar Idea’ is the least of our worries when our life is on the line.

 How Many Senses Do We Really Have?

 We actually have many more than 5 senses.
 Your body also has receptors for events occurring inside you, such as your beating heart, expanding lungs, gurgling stomach and many other movements that you’re usually completely unaware of.
 They’re traditionally grouped together as another set of senses, called ‘interoception’.

 With floating, you are reducing the input to the external senses.
 That’s where the term Sensory Deprivation came from.
 It is actually depriving the external sensory receptors of stimulation.